ansible-community/community-website/posts/archive/deep-dive-acl-configuration-management-using-ansible-network-automation-resource-modules.md

 In the above output (and future reference):

--   [afi]{style="font-family: 'courier new', courier;"} refers to address family identifier, either IPv4 or IPv6
+-   `afi` refers to address family identifier, either IPv4 or IPv6
--   [acls]{style="font-family: 'courier new', courier;"} refers to access control lists, and returns a list of dictionaries (ACEs)
+-   `acls` refers to access control lists, and returns a list of dictionaries (ACEs)
--   [aces]{style="font-family: 'courier new', courier;"} refers to access control entry, or the specific rule and sequence
+-   `aces` refers to access control entry, or the specific rule and sequence

 ## Using state merged - Pushing configuration changes